 Leading in Crisis: Strategic Leadership in Catastrophic Events is a continuing education and training course for the senior, strategic leader.
 The course involves 2-3 hours of pre-course work and 20 contact hours over two and-a-half days.

-On day one, our cadre explores gaps in the current strategic framework of incident management; presents strategic principles, concepts and tools; and facilitates group discussion and exercises.
+On day one, we explore gaps in the current strategic framework of incident management; present strategic principles, concepts and tools; and facilitate group discussion and exercises.
 Guest speakers who have been involved in large scale, complex events share their first-hand experiences and lessons learned, both personal and organizational.
-The second day is spent applying the concepts and tools in two hands-on exercises, the first is the strategic planning for the San Diego county-wide impacts of the 2003 megafires, including the Cedar Fire, only recently exceeded as the largest wildfire in recorded California history.
+The second day is spent applying the concepts and tools in two hands-on exercises.
+The first is the strategic planning for the San Diego county-wide impacts of the 2003 megafires, including the Cedar Fire, only recently exceeded as the largest wildfire in recorded California history.
 The second scenario involves a 7.3 magnitude earthquake and subsequent tsunami inside the Puget Sound that affects Seattle, Tacoma and Everett, Washington.